Legal status of same-sex marriage: Japan

 Article 24 of the Japanese constitution states that "Marriage shall be based only on the mutual consent of both sexes and it shall be maintained through mutual cooperation with the equal rights of husband and wife as a basis."
 The purpose of the clause was to amend previous feudal arrangements where the father or husband was legally recognized as the head of the household.
 However, the new constitution had the unintended consequence of defining the marriage as a union of "both sexes", i.e. man and woman.
 However, on 27 March 2009, a justice ministry official was reported to have said that Japan had granted permission for its citizens to marry foreign same-sex partners in countries where same-sex marriage is legal.
-Japan does not allow same-sex marriage within Japan, and had until that point also refused to issue a key document required for citizens to wed overseas if the applicant's intended spouse was of the same gender.
+Japan does not allow same-sex marriage within its borders, and had until that point also refused to issue a key document required for citizens to wed overseas if the applicant's intended spouse was of the same gender.
 Under the change, the Ministry of Justice instructed local authorities to issue the key certificate—which states a person is single and of legal age—for those wanting to enter same-sex marriages.

 Nepal

 In November 2008, Nepal's highest court issued a final judgement on matters related to LGBT rights.
 A new Nepalese constitution, approved by the Constituent Assembly on 16 September 2015, included several provisions pertaining to LGBT rights.
 Based on the ruling of the Supreme Court of Nepal in late 2008, the government was debating legalising same-sex marriage.
 Several sources suggested that the new constitution would include this provision.
 However, the new constitution did not address that topic explicitly.

+In November 2023, Nepal officially recognised a marriage between a transgender woman and a cisgender man, months after a single bench of the Supreme Court issued an interim order directing the government to create a separate record for non-traditional couples and sexual minorities and to temporarily register them.

+On 24 April 2024, Home Affairs' National ID and Civil Registration Department issued a circular to local registration authorities, instructing them to enter same-sex marriages into the separate register.
+However, the temporary registration does not grant same-sex couples any legal rights.
+They are also labeled as "groom and bride" on marriage licenses, and comprehensive statistics remain unavailable as these temporary registrations are not being integrated into the Department of National ID and Civil Registration's online system.